Non-contact mechanics of soft and liquid interfaces by hydrodynamic confinement using a frequency-modulated AFM: Results and discussion

 \subsection{Discussion}

-The most stringent test of the FM-AFM hydrodynamic probing method is provided by the liquid–liquid interface, where both contacting phases are deformable and no bulk elasticity contributes to the mechanical response.
-In contrast with liquid–solid systems, where the no-slip boundary condition imposes zero velocity at the interface and leads to classical Poiseuille drainage, a liquid–liquid interface allows interfacial motion.
+The most severe test of the sensitivity of the FM-AFM hydrodynamic probing method is provided by the liquid-liquid interface, where both contacting phases are deformable and no bulk elasticity contributes to the mechanical response.
+In contrast with liquid-solid systems, where the no-slip boundary condition imposes zero velocity at the interface and leads to classical Poiseuille drainage, a liquid-liquid interface allows interfacial motion.
 As a result, the flow field and stress distribution differ fundamentally from the elastohydrodynamic framework.
-Figure \ref{fig:liq_liq_combined}, which shows the plot of the inverse impedance as a function of distance from the interface of the two systems studied, illustrates this difference.
+Figure \ref{fig:liq_liq_combined}, which shows the plot of the inverse impedances as a function of the reduced distance $D/D_c$ from the interface for the two systems studied, illustrates this difference.

-As noted above, for the liquid interface both impedance components are reduced by more than one order of magnitude compared to the liquid–solid reference system, and exhibit a $D^{-1}$ dependence.
-The elastic impedance saturates at $Z'_{\mathrm{sat}} = 108 \pm 20~\mathrm{mN\,m^{-1}}$, while the interfacial tension is only $\gamma = 37 \pm 1~\mathrm{mN\,m^{-1}}$.
-This difference demonstrates that the in-phase mechanical response cannot be attributed solely to static capillary forces.
+In the liquid-liquid configuration, the measured mechanical impedance should therefore not be interpreted as an intrinsic material property of the interface alone.
+Instead, it reflects the response of a coupled system composed of the probe embedded in the oil, the confined viscous film, the deformable interface and the underneath liquid, the water solution.
+As a result, the extracted impedance is more appropriately viewed as an effective response under hydrodynamic confinement.

-The fact that Z' varies in $D^{-1}$, and that the saturation value associated to the deformation significantly differs from the interfacial tension of the PDMS-water system, suggests a viscous response from the interface reminiscent of a complex liquid.
+The finite in-phase response observed at the liquid-liquid interface cannot be attributed solely to static capillary forces.
+Although $Z'_{\mathrm{sat}}$ exceeds the equilibrium interfacial $\gamma$, the observed scaling and the comparable magnitude of $Z'$ and $Z''$ indicate that the response is governed by viscous stresses and interfacial flow rather than by an elastic restoring mechanism.
+More specifically, this in-phase component can be interpreted as arising from phase-shifted hydrodynamic stresses generated by the deformation and motion of the interface under oscillatory confinement.
+It therefore reflects an effective dynamical response of the coupled system rather than a true elastic modulus.

-Quantitatively, the confinement thickness increases from $D_c \approx 0.1\mu$m in the liquid–solid case to $D_c \approx 1.1\mu$m in the liquid–liquid configuration.
+Quantitatively, the confinement thickness increases from $D_c \simeq 0.1\mu$m in the liquid-solid case to $D_c \simeq 1.3\mu$m in the liquid-liquid configuration.
 This order-of-magnitude increase directly reflects the absence of bulk elastic restoring forces and the enhanced deformability of the interface.